anonyland/anonymousland/README.md

 jekyll build
 ```

+Building with docker:

+Ensure `docker` is installed, then execute `docker-build.sh`

 **Make sure to be at the root of the repository.**
-The built site files ready to host will be located at the *_site* directory.
+The built site files ready to host will be located at the `_site` directory.

 ## Hosting